Coder731/Portfolio_Project_1/README.md

 - Use card, instead of Unordered List.
 Detail to be added.
 Fix:
 - Use inline-block value for display property in CSS rule targeting list item element in CSS Stylesheet

+##### File name in file path unchangeable Bug (Resolved)
+- Problem:
+    - Detection: The following images were not displaying in README in "First Table of Wireframe Rough Plan Sketch made in using Balsamiq:" pre_and_first_generation.png second_generation.png third_and_fourth_generation.png
+    - Cause:
+        - files not found for given href and src values
+      - Root Cause:
+        - Renaming the files does not seem to affect the name in the path the system uses to refer to the files.
+    - Solution (Workaround):
+        - Changed href and src values back to original values
+        - Refer to deleted version of path in commit b560138c5da5bc558a0fbd5ffe5cfe98ec6ac308 for original values used for href and src, featuring Capitalisations in file names
+Solution: renamed files and issue resolved

+##### File Extension Name Bug (Resolved)

+###### Some images are named with capitalised .JPG endings.
+- To try and address this, the ending was amended to lowercase, .jpg in keeping with the rest of the .jpg files.
+- However, when the links were updated to .jpg they did not work.
+- It emerged that even though the file was renamed to .jpg, the system stil refered to them as .jpg
+- In the interest of simplicity, the files were reverted to the orignal .JPG extension.
+    - Note: Images are hex_to_rgb_hash3af568.JPG hex_to_rgb_hash2b2527.JPG and nav_bar_image.JPG
+Solution: Renamed these files from .JPG to .jpg and this issue resolved itself.

+##### Potential Cause for File Extension Name Bug and File name in file path unchangeable Bug (Resolved)
+- Potentially, changing the file names or file paths through the Windows system does not change the Linux file paths in the same way.

+##### Navigation bar displays in regular font on home page but bold on other pages (Resolved)
+Solution: Adjusted font in stylesheet.

 #### Debugged